Tess Clark, M. Ed.

-I believe that people’s stories matter even when they are complicated.
+I believe that stories matter even when they are complicated.
 Life can bring about different curveballs that take our stories to unexpected places.
-Therapy is a safe place to better understand our own stories and how we relate to the world around us.
 My hope for each client is for them to find healing through the power of understanding, empathy, and hope.

 In my free time I enjoy going on walks with my family and puppy, traveling to new places, and trying new restaurants in town!

 I earned my Masters in Clinical Mental Health Counseling from The College of William and Mary and am practicing under the supervision of Kendria Pierce, LCP.